serenity-is/docs/serene_tour/localization.md

 }
 ```

-In the same folder, there are also other similar JSON files with default translations for Serene interface:
+In the `~/scripts/site/texts` folder, there are also other similar JSON files with default translations for Serene interface:

 - site.texts.es.json
 - site.texts.invariant.json
 - site.texts.tr.json

+> It is recommended to transfer your translations from user.texts.xx.json files and site.texts.xx.json files before publishing.
+You can also keep them under version control this way, if App_Data folder is ignored.